Meet SOME OF OUR RESCUE HORSES

 Laurel Lee (the one who started it all)

 Laurel Lee was ground zero for Reagan.
 She was our first rescue from a farm in Floyd more than 16 years ago, where she and over 20 other horses had been beaten and nearly starved to death.
-When she first came to us she was so afraid of people she would tremble whenever we got near her.
-After lots of hard work and love Laurel Lee soon became one of the best horses we have ever had.
-She is so reliable!
-We can put a nervous beginner on her with no concerns.
-She has a heart of gold and wants only to please her humans.
-Laurel Lee is currently used as a lesson horse.
-We are truly blessed to have her in our lives!
+When she first came to us, she was so afraid of people she would tremble whenever we got near her.
+After lots of hard work and love, Laurel Lee soon became one of the best horses we have ever had.
+She is incredibly reliable, and we can put a nervous beginner on her with no concerns!
+She has a heart of gold and wants only to please her people.
+Laurel Lee is currently used as a lesson horse, and we are truly blessed to have her in our lives!

 Dew Drop

-Dew Drop is a young quarter horse.
-She grew up on a farm with just her mother for company.
-The only handling she had was getting brushed and given the occasional treat.
-Her former owners were in a position where they could no longer care for her so they asked for our help.
-When Dew Drop arrived on Winterfrost Farm she didn't know much about ground manners or respecting a person's space.
-On the up side, she was very sweet.
-Dew Drop had also foundered in the recent past and her feet needed a good bit of attention.
-She was put on a low sugar diet and had a few visits from the farrier to help us get her feet back to normal.
-Once her feet started looking good we stared her in our training program.
-Dew Drop showed herself to be a quick learner and was very accepting of her first saddle, bridle, and rider.
+Dew Drop is a young quarter horse, who grew up on a farm with just her mother for company.
+The only handling she had was being brushed and given the occasional treat.
+Her former owners were in a position where they could no longer care for her, so they asked for our help.
+When Dew Drop arrived on Winterfrost Farm, she didn't know much about ground manners or respecting a person's space, but she was very sweet.
+She had foundered in the recent past and her feet needed a good bit of attention so she was put on a low sugar diet and had a few visits from the farrier to get her feet back to normal.
+Once her feet were looking good, we stared her in our training program.
+Dew Drop showed herself to be a quick learner, and was very accepting of her first saddle, bridle, and rider.
 She didn't even buck!
 She has come a very long way and is now so well behaved that she is one of the horses that goes to scout camp in the summer, and on most of our trail rides.

 Want to help, but don't have enough time?
 We are thrilled to receive donations!
 Make a tax-deductible donation today through PayPal, and help save a horse's life!